imanabr77/NATS-learning/README.md

     ```
 2. **Build and Run the Containers**

-    Build the Docker images and run the containers using Docker Compose:
+  Run the containers using Docker Compose:

     ```sh
     cd Infra